 So which type should you choose?
 Well, that answer depends greatly on how and when you’re going to use the roof rack.
 If you see yourself using the roof rack on a consistent basis, then you might want to consider a more permanent set up.
 However, if you see yourself only using it for a few times each year, a removable type may be a better option.

 Q: Do I need to have a certain type of vehicle to use a roof rack?

 While you don’t necessarily need a specific type of vehicle when it comes to a roof rack, there are a few things to keep in mind.
 First, the width of your vehicle will dictate how long your roof rack crossbar will be.
-This in turn will help to determine the size of the roof rack that your car can handle, and ultimately the amount of equipment that you can haul.
-For example, a vehicle that can fit a 50 inch cross bar safely can often be used to handle a single bike, or one smaller kayak.
-This is one of the reasons why sedans and smaller vehicles often carry less items.
-But if your vehicle is a bit larger, and can handle a cross bar that is about sixty inches long, you’ll probably be able to carry more items, such as five bikes, or cargo carrier and a surfboard.
+This, in turn, will help to determine the size of the roof rack that your car can handle, and ultimately the amount of equipment that you can haul.
+For example, a vehicle that can fit a 50-inch crossbar safely can often be used to handle a single bike or one smaller kayak.
+This is one of the reasons why sedans and smaller vehicles often carry fewer items.
+But if your vehicle is a bit larger, and can handle a crossbar that is about sixty inches long, you’ll probably be able to carry more items, such as five bikes, or cargo carrier and a surfboard.

 Q: How do I know if a roof rack will fit my vehicle?

 There are two basic ways to determine if a particular roof rack will fit your vehicle.
 The first is to see if the roof rack has a vehicle compatibility chart or calculator.
 If it does, simply find the make, model and year of your vehicle in the information and see if there is a match.
 Another variant on this option is to talk to the repair department of your car dealership.
 They will often have the necessary information to make an informed decision.